antononcube/MathematicaForPrediction/MarkdownDocuments/Making-Chernoff-faces-for-data-visualization.md

 For several of the visualizing scenarios the records of two "real life" data sets are used: Fisher Iris flower dataset [7], and "Vinho Verde" wine quality dataset [8].
 For the rest of the scenarios the data is generated.

 A fundamental restriction of using Chernoff faces is the necessity to properly transform the data variables into the ranges of the Chernoff face diagram parameters.
-Therefore, proper data transformation (standadizing and rescaling) is an inherent part of the application of Chernoff faces, and this document describes such data transformation procedures (also using [3]).
+Therefore, proper data transformation (standardizing and rescaling) is an inherent part of the application of Chernoff faces, and this document describes such data transformation procedures (also using [3]).

 ### Package load